Bionic (software): Components

 Some parts of the libc source, such as stdio, are from the BSDs (mainly OpenBSD), whereas others, such as the pthread implementation, were written from scratch.

 The dynamic memory allocator implementation has changed over time.
-Before Lollipop there was a single native memory allocator, Doug Lea's dlmalloc.
-For Lollipop and Marshmallow there were two implementations: dlmalloc and jemalloc. jemalloc gives much higher performance than dlmalloc, but at the cost of extra memory required for bookkeeping.
-Most devices used jemalloc but low-memory devices still used dlmalloc.
+Releases predating Lollipop include a single native memory allocator, Doug Lea's dlmalloc.
+For Lollipop and Marshmallow include two implementations: dlmalloc and jemalloc. jemalloc gives much higher performance than dlmalloc, but at the cost of extra memory required for bookkeeping.
+Most devices switched to jemalloc but low-memory devices did not switch away from dlmalloc.
 For Nougat through Android 10, all devices use jemalloc.
 Low-memory devices use a "svelte" configuration of jemalloc that disables the tcache to nearly match the lower memory overhead of dlmalloc while keeping most of the speed of jemalloc.
 In Android 11, the memory allocator for most devices was switched to Scudo, which sacrifices some of jemalloc's high performance for additional security hardening features.
 Low-memory devices, however, are still permitted to use jemalloc.

 Some 64-bit devices, like the Nexus 9, are effectively low-memory devices because of the extra space requirements of 64-bit pointers and hosting of two zygotes.
 (Zygote is an Android system service that is the parent of all Android application processes.)

 The libm source is largely FreeBSD's, but with optimized assembler contributed by the various SoC vendors.

 The dynamic linker (and libdl) were written from scratch.

-Bionic doesn't include libthread_db (used by gdbserver), but the NDK did.
-The Android platform included a statically linked gdbserver, so that developers can use the latest gdb even on old devices.
-Since Android dropped gdb support and switched to lldb, this is no longer relevant.
+Bionic doesn't include libthread_db (used by gdbserver), but the NDK does.
+The Android platform includes a statically linked gdbserver, so that developers can use the latest gdb even on old devices.
+Since Android dropped gdb support and switched to lldb, this is no longer relevant in subsequent releases.

 There is no separate libpthread, libresolv, or librt on Android – the functionality is all in libc.
 For libpthread, there is no attempt to optimize for the single-threaded case because apps are in a multi-threaded environment even before the first instruction of third-party code is ever run.

 The Android platform uses libc++ for the C++ standard library (releases up to and including Lollipop used stlport).
-The NDK historically offered stlport and GNU libstdc++, but those were removed as of NDK r18.
+The NDK historically offered stlport and GNU libstdc++, but those are not longer included in NDK r18 and later releases.
 Note that if any native code in an Android app uses C++, all the C++ must use the same STL.
 The STL is not provided by the Android OS, and must be bundled with each app.